-The Schedule of Pharmaceutical Benefits on the PBS website outlines restrictions for prescribing ranibizumab and aflibercept.
+The Schedule of Pharmaceutical Benefits on the PBS website outlines the restrictions for prescribing aflibercept, dexamethasone and ranibizumab.

-- upload through Health Professional Online Services, or
+- upload through Health Professional Online Services (HPOS), or

-- post to the PBS Complex Drugs Programs address
+- post to the PBS Complex Drugs Programs.

-For more information call the PBS Complex Drugs Programs enquiry line.
+Call the PBS Complex Drugs Programs enquiry line for more information.